|1||Rochester Institute of Technology||New York|

 About SHU: Founded in 1963, Sacred Heart University is the second-largest Catholic university in New England.
 The school serves 4,982 full-time undergraduate students, 621 part-time undergraduate students and 2,940 graduate students from all 50 states including DC and over 30 countries.
 SHU offers more than 70 academic programs, through five colleges and two schools.

 Fairleigh Dickinson University (FDU) offers several programs for aspiring game designers through two departments.
 Becton College of Arts and Sciences is home to the Mathematics, Computer Science and Physics Department and the Visual and Performing Arts Department.
 Department program options include a BS in Computer Science with a Game Development Concentration and a BA in Film and Animation with a Video Game Animation Concentration.
-Several Minors are also available and include 3D Video Game Animation, Animation, Film Production, Studio Arts, and Cinema Studies.
+Several Minors are also available including 3D Video Game Animation, Animation, Film Production, Studio Arts, and Cinema Studies.

 The school says that the BS program lays a solid foundation in computer science and mathematics with carefully chosen courses in the computer science, animation, mathematics and physics departments as well as the department of visual and performing arts.
 The program is designed based on guidelines provided by IGDA, The International Game Developers Association and prepares students for a career in gaming as well as a career in computer science.